View and export results

 For more information on weighting and the GCS methodology, please see this article.

 Cross-tab analysis is used to see the interrelation between variables in a tabular presentation.
-You can export the data to an Excel or CSV file and see the cross-tab.
+You can export the data to an Excel file and see the cross-tab.

 For example: analyze result for each question-answers & by demographics (aggregate or separately).